fugu-chop/launch_school/daily_logs/5_daily_log_jan2021.md

 __*Thoughts*__<br/>
 More coding.
 I managed to add in some nice UI features.
 The challenging part is to clean up these ABC errors from Rubocop.
 These will likely involve some heavy refactoring.

+##### 17/01/21 (Sun)
+__*Concepts covered*__<br/>
+- Lesson 5
+  - Twenty-One
+- Exercises
+  - Debugging

+__*Time spent*__<br/>
+189 minutes

+__*Thoughts*__<br/>
+Refactoring some of the longer methods with ABC alerts in Rubocop was challenging.
+Basically, the cheap way is simply to extract more logic to more methods.
+I'm not sure I entirely agree with this logic, since it just creates more sprawl for code without necessarily making it easier to read.
+It feels good to finally finish off this Twenty-One project as it felt it was dragging on a fair bit.

+The Debugging exercises are very tricky for me.
+They brought up a lot of gaps in my knowledge - in particular determining where a particular method comes from in respect of the method lookup chain and writing custom methods for classes.
+I'll need to revisit these once I've done a proper revision sweep of concepts.